turlodales/mobileapp/.github/ISSUE_TEMPLATE/e-manual-test-template.md

 ## Testing onboarding (have a fresh install to test this)

+- [ ] Testing Sign Up onboarding
+  - [ ] Is the onboarding time entry created automatically.
+The description should be "Getting started with Toggl app"?
-- [ ] Does the "Tap to start timer" onboarding step shows up after login?
+  - [ ] Does the "Here is your running Time Entry" tooltip appear after 2 seconds?
+  - [ ] Does the project tooltip appear in the Edit Time Entry view?
-- [ ] Does the "Tap to stop timer" onboarding step shows up after starting a time entry?
+  - [ ] Does the "Tap here to stop the Timer" tooltip appears after closing the Edit Time Entry view?
-- [ ] Does the "Tap to edit time entry" onboarding step shows up after stopping a time entry?
+  - [ ] Does the final tooltip appear after stopping the running time entry?
+- [ ] Testing Log In onboarding
+  - [ ] If the account has no existing time entries, is the onboarding time entry created?
+  - [ ] If the account has a running time entry, does the "Here is your running Time Entry" tooltip appear after 2 seconds?
+  - [ ] If the account has time entries, but none of them are running, does the "Tap here to start your next Time Entry" tooltip appear?
+  - [ ] Do the project tooltips appear in the Edit Time Entry and Start Time Entry views?
-- [ ] Does the "Categorize your time with projects" onboarding step shows up after opening the edit view for the first time?
+  - [ ] Does the final tooltip appear after stopping a running time entry?

+- [ ] Log out and back in after completing the onboarding, the you should not see repeated onboarding
-- [ ] Can onboarding steps be dismissed by tapping on them?
+- [ ] Can onboarding tooltips  be dismissed by tapping on them?
-- [ ] Can onboarding steps be dismissed by taking the offered action?
+- [ ] Can onboarding tooltips be dismissed by taking the offered action?

 ## Testing Handoff
 - [ ] Test Handoff to web from the timer page